-The Course Catalogue of all of the courses taught within the TST federation is available on this website.
+The Course Catalogue of all of the courses taught within the Toronto School of Theology (TST) federation is available on this website.

 The information below is common to all TST registrations.
 For instructions specific to your situation, please see the following pages: